Pranutan Bahl: Career

 Bahl next appeared in the 2021 film Helmet, opposite Aparshakti Khurana.
 The film tries to change the taboo and hesitancy associated with use of condoms in India.
 She portrayed Rupali, a girl who supplies floral arrangements in weddings.
 It released on ZEE5.
 Deccan Herald noted, "Pranutan, impresses in a couple of scenes but deserved a meatier role".
 While Times of India said, "She portrays her character convincingly".

+Following a two year hiatus, Bahl played a loud Punjabi girl, Mandy who is in love with a gay opposite Sunny Singh.
+The film was released on JioCinema.
+Filmfare's Rachit Gupta opined that despite little focus on her character, she delivers a "wonderfully wicked performance".

+Bahl will next star in the English-Hindi bilingual musical romance film Coco & Nut opposite Rahsaan Noor.